stevelederer/okta-auth-swift/README.md

 ### OktaAuthStatusSuccess

 The transaction has completed successfully.
-Add handler function to retrieve the session token
+Add handler function to retrieve the session token.

 ### OktaAuthStatusFactorEnroll

 The user must select and enroll an available factor for additional verification.
-Add handler function to enroll specific factor
+Add handler function to enroll specific factor.

 #### canEnrollFactor

-Returns `true` if specific factor can be enrolled
+Returns `true` if specific factor can be enrolled.

 ```swift
 open func canEnrollFactor(factor: OktaFactor) -> Bool